ManageIQ/manageiq.org/site/_posts/2017-06-05-extractions.md

 ## Deleted

 Removing technical debt is always satisfying.
 So removing a dependency from custom code to a default Ruby Gem is always a good thing.
-That's what this [PR](https://github.com/ManageIQ/manageiq/pull/15294).
+That's what this [PR](https://github.com/ManageIQ/manageiq/pull/15294) does.

 Unused variables clog up the code and generally make everything untidy.
 So [removing](https://github.com/ManageIQ/manageiq/pull/15226) them is always a good thing.